walmartlabs/lumbar/docs/pages/plugins.md

       {src: "files/sub-files/file2.txt", srcDir: "files", foo: "bar"}
     ]

-The existance of `srcDir` to determine if the resource was auto-generated.
+The existance of `srcDir` to determine if the resource was auto-generated from a resource entry representing a directory.

 Any additional attributes that were provided will be added to all created entries as you can see with the `foo` attribute.

-Note: the `foo` attribute would not be present if the resource entry was just `"files"` - just `{src: "files", foo: "bar"}`.
+Note: the `foo` attribute would not be present if the resource entry was just `files` - just `{src: "files", foo: "bar"}`.

-#### Default behavior
+#### Current behavior
 Without implementing this method, the resources retrieved will be the serialized JSON value referenced by the mode key on the module.

-For example, if the plugin has defined a mode called `'foo'` and a lumbar.json file of:
+For example, if the plugin has defined a mode called `foo` and a lumbar.json file of:

     {
       "modules": {